rjperry611/Picrypt/README.md

 Picrypt needs maven to build.
 Doing a simple "mvn clean install" will build it.

 ## TODO
 There are some updates that I would like to make to this project in the future.
 But if anyone else would like to help out, I would appreciate any effort that you can give to this project.
 The most important update I would like to add is the ability to hide and extract data from an image without loading the entire image into memeory.
 This will save memory in case anyone uses a very large image.
+Also, if anyone who is an expert in cryptosystems, could you check on the cryptographic part of the program to make sure it is secure.